 Here are some tips:

-- Include some keywords on your name + bio.
+- Include some keywords on your name and bio.

-- Write unique description for each posts with relevant keywords.
+- Write a unique description for each post with relevant keywords.

 - Use relevant hashtags and/or trending hashtags.